HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 !!!note
 	OpenAI ChatGPT is the supported content AI provider in CF213 and later.
 Custom AI implementation is supported in CF214 and later.

+Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.
+Starting CF224, AI Workflows and AI Translation has been added.

 ## Content AI provider overview

 ### OpenAI ChatGPT overview